mythic-codz/Aurora-OS.js/README.md

 ## Release Notes

-## v0.6.2-patch3
+## v0.6.2-patch4
-- **Environment**: Added Vite chunking for better performance.
-- **Desktop**: Added dragging constrains to prevent Windows going off-screen.
+- **Terminal**: Improved ZSH-like experience with autocomplete, command history, pipe support, wildcard support, and more.
+- **Finder**: Improved item selecting/deselecting and added the Trash functionality.
-- **Filesystem**: Improved special folders consistency (.Trash and .Config).
+- **Dock**: Improved app icon behavior and added the Trash functionality.
-- **Finder**: Fixed visibility of hidden files.
-Terminal will show hidden files.
-- **Dock**: Fixed active Window dot indicator to respect the accent color.
-- **Terminal**: Fixed path display in prompt.
-- **Finder**: Added full-path breadcrumbs to navigate through directories, with drag-to-move functionality.
-- **Finder**: Fixed breadcrumbs to show correct path if opened from Terminal.
-- **Environment**: Added Content Security Policy (CSP) to prevent XSS attacks, and other various web-standard security measures.
+- **App bar**: Removed the search icon as it is not planned to be implemented in the near future.

 [View full version history](HISTORY.md)